sardok/collector/README.md

 * _key and _ts are immutable model instance variables and cannot be changed.

-* A **Field()** attribute cannot be created at runtime (because python descriptors could not be set to instance variables).
+* A **Field()** attribute cannot be created at runtime because of the fact that python descriptors can not be set to an instance variables at runtime.
 Hence, if there is missing Field declaration, the relevant field from queried data will be ignored.
-Because of that reason, created variables at runtime (for example by using dict setitem operation), won't be reflected to the collection.
+Because of that very same reason, created variables at runtime (for example by using dict setitem operation), won't be reflected to the collection.